quan-dao/RoboND-Perception-Project/writeup_template.md

 ```
     cluster_indices = extracted_cluster.Extract()  # extract lists of points for each cluster.
 ```
 The command above returns a list.
 This list itself contains a number of lists, each of which associate with a cluster.
-The clustering result in displayed in `Fig.6`.
+The clustering result in displayed in Fig.6.

-![alt text] [img6]
+![alt text][img6]
 *Fig.6 Clusters of table top objects in scene 1*

 ## 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.